ZhangNingSAU/Spring-2021-CSCI-360-Database-Mgmt-Systems/Slides/Chapter05.md

 + working with the relationships between tables to answer information needs
 + We learn only one join(inner join) in this chapter, we'll learn more in [Chapter 7](../Slides/Chapter07.md)
 + syntax
-  - two table names separated by the INNER JOINkeywords
+  - two table names separated by the INNER JOIN keywords
   - the USING keyword that indicates which column (or columns) holds the relationship between the two tables
 + Example 1: